yegor256/blog/_posts/2019/feb/2019-02-03-cloudrepo.md

 Simply put, they are not just storages of JAR files, but Maven repositories in cloud.

+A fully managed, cloud hosted solution will cost you a monthly subscription fee of some sort.
+CloudRepo's [plans](https://www.cloudrepo.io/pricing.html) for individuals (or companies that are just getting started) begin at $9 per month and increase based on how much storage and transfer you use.
+Business plans start at $79 per month and include a custom domain and unlimited data transfer so you don't have to worry about per GB download charges (like you would with S3).
+Free accounts for open source projects as well as discounts for non profits are also available.

+**Discounts for My Readers**

+For readers of my blog, CloudRepo is offering an extended, 90 day, free trial, versus the standard 14.
+This is effectively a 25% discount off of your first year.
+Simply [shoot them an email](mailto:support@cloudrepo.io) when your account is created and they'll take care of you.

 {% badge /images/2019/02/cloudrepo.png 100 http://www.cloudrepo.io %}

 Assuming you have created an account with